 |bison||goat||grass fed beef||wild game|

 Plant proteins are good because they do not have saturated fat and most people eat too much saturated fat.
 However,

-organically raised meat is a high quality, complete protein, so some in
+organically raised grass fed meat is a high quality, complete protein, so some in

 moderation (small amount which would be 3 oz.
 2 or 3 times a week) is fine for

 most people and could be included on a low glycemic index chart.

 This low glycemic index chart shows the soups, proteins, both animal and plant and some Asian foods that you can include in your low glycemic eating plan.

 You can read more articles about low glycemic eating in the following links below!

 The glycemic index list of foods includes foods that lower blood sugar and help you to lose fat!